Refugee-Learning-Accelerator/rla-course-central/challenge2/README.md

 ## Background Materials

-**[Exploring Human Centered Design](https://gitlab.refugeelearning.site/rla-staging/course-central-staging/blob/master/challenge2/gettingstartedHCD.md)**: background on the Human Centered Design process and how we might use it to better design technologies that support learning.
+**[Exploring Human Centered Design](https://gitlab.refugeelearning.site/rla-staging/course-central-staging/blob/master/challenge2/gettingstartedHCD.md)**:
+<br>background on the Human Centered Design process and how we might use it to better design technologies that support learning.